Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Western Kentucky has combined with its opponents to put up more than 70 points just two times this year.
+- Western Kentucky and its opponents have scored at least 70 points only two times this year.

-- UTSA and its opponents have not yet combined to score more than 70 points in a game this season.
+- UTSA's games have yet to go over 70 points this season.

-- Saturday's over/under is 3.6 points lower than the two team's combined 73.6 points per game average.
+- The combined points per game average of the two teams, 73.6, is 3.6 points more than Saturday's over/under.

-- The 52.6 combined points per game that these two squads have allowed this season are 17.4 fewer than the 70 total in this contest.
+- The 52.6 combined points per game that these two squads have allowed this season are 17.4 fewer than the 70 over/under in this contest.

-- The average total in Hilltoppers games this season is 60.3, 9.7 points fewer than Saturday's total of 70 .
+- Hilltoppers games have an average total of 60.3 points this season, 9.7 fewer than Saturday's over/under.

-- The 70 total in this game is 10.1 points above the 59.9 average total in Roadrunners games this season.
+- In 2021, games involving the Roadrunners have averaged a total of 59.9 points, 10.1 fewer than this game's set over/under.

 Western Kentucky Stats and Trends